Morishige Takei: Biography

 World War II affected music in Japan, through the National Mobilization Law of 1938.
 One of the effects of the law was to allow the government to assert control of music, banning western music and instruments, including the electric guitar, banjo and ukulele.
 In spite of this, Takei was able to maintain his mandolin-guitar orchestra until 1943.
 His orchestra, named the Orchestra Sinfonica Takei in 1923, was temporarily renamed Takei-Gakudan (shedding non-Japanese words in its name), December 1941.
 After the war, he rose higher in the imperial court.
 He continued the work of promoting the mandolin and guitar, giving a concert with his orchestra November 6, 1949.
 He fell ill at a rehearsal, however, on December 12 and died two days later.

 Fate of Takei's mandolin orchestra

 The mandolin orchestra, founded by Morishige Takei is still in existence.
 After Takei's death, the Orquestra Sinfonica Takei (OST) was dissolved in December 1958, but then started up again in December 1959 under the name Murao Sugita Symphony Orchestra.
-After Mural Sugita passed away in July 1986, it was newly organized as Sugita Mura Yuu Memorial Regular Concert Organization.
+After Mural Sugita died in July 1986, it was newly organized as Sugita Mura Yuu Memorial Regular Concert Organization.
 In May 1987 it was renamed Orquestra Sinfonica Tokyo (OST), which it remains today.